kubernetes/kubernetes/docs/devel/faster_reviews.md

 We understand that it is hard to imagine, but sometimes we make mistakes.
 It's OK to push back on changes requested during a review.
-If you have a good reason for doing something a certain way, you are absolutley allowed to debate the merits of a requested change.
+If you have a good reason for doing something a certain way, you are absolutely allowed to debate the merits of a requested change.
 You might be overruled, but you might also prevail.
 We're mostly pretty reasonable people.
 Mostly.